configcat/vscode-extension-configcat/README.md

 ### Products & Configs View
-Manage your products and configs on the Products & Configs View by performing the following actions:
+Manage your products and configs on the `Products & Configs` view by performing the following actions:
 - View all of your Products & Configs.
 - Create Configs under a Product.
 - Connect a Config to your current Workspace.